UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Slurm.md

 srun myprog
 ```

-Practical examples of how to run parallel tasks can be found in Example Jobscripts.
+Practical examples of how to run parallel tasks can be found in [Slurm Example Jobscripts](Slurm_Example_Jobscripts.md).

 ### Passing in command-line arguments